 So, let’s start again…

-I live in Las Vegas, Nevada with my wife Annula and two rescued King Charles Cavaliers, Luke and Patti.
+I live in Las Vegas, Nevada with my wife Annula and our puppy King Charles Cavaliers, Ruby and Oliver.

 I have three grown daughters and the scars to prove it.